Kami-no/Dec-portal/README.md

 ==========

 Declaration portal
-Designed to provide alchohol dectarations to clients
+Designed to provide alcohol declarations to clients

+- Authorization with e-mail;
+- Multiple organizations with single account;